ALP Qld Pre-Selection Battle

 I supported state programs, including making announcements and talking to children at state schools, such as Trinity Bay State High.
 While there was never enough, I passionately supported education and training initiatives for Aboriginal and Torres Strait Islander youth.

-Conservatives and the corporate complain when people with very few life opportunities turn to crime, but never actively offer them opportunities.
+Conservatives and the corporate media complain when people with very few life opportunities turn to crime, but never actively offer them opportunities.
 That was my passion, offering positive opportunities to those who would otherwise not have them.

 The Clarity of Independence